andis854/matrix_rdn_det/README.md

 ###  Download

 Use one of the following methods:
-1. Using Pypi via pip:  (works for Windows)
+1. Using Pypi via pip:  (also works for Windows)
 ```bash
 $ pip install matrix_rdn_det
 ```